 |PF 616||Topics in the History of Popular Forms||4|

-Students are required to take 8 credits of the following publishing courses:
+Students are required to take 8 credits from the following publishing courses:

 |PF 630||Introduction to the Publishing Process for Writers||4|